Safe Routes to School

 Walk or Biking to School is an option to consider on almost any day, but Safe Routes to School event days are extra special!

-On October7, join students and families across the globe for International Walk and Bike to School Day, Students and families across the commonwealth and beyond will walk and roll to school to practice safe pedestrian habits and reduce their environmental impacts.
+On Wednesday May 4, 2021 join students and families across the Commonwealth for Massachusetts Walk and Bike to School Day, Students and families across the Commonwealth and beyond will walk and roll to school to practice safe pedestrian habits and reduce their environmental impacts.
 See new illustrative walking/rolling maps along with trails at the bottom of this page!
 Students and families are encouraged to Walk and Bike to School on these event days, or any other day.
 Consider following one of the routes:

-How Should My Child Get to and From School?
+How Should My Child Get to & From School?

 - Students who walk or bike to school are more alert and ready to learn.